Skip to content

 stride = orig_res // target_res

-Split the data into train and test sets and build data loaders:
+Split the data into train and test sets:

 Model